 How to apply

-Please send all applications to Alex Bird, Sector Development Officer –firstname.lastname@example.org by 5pm Monday 25th April.
+Please send all applications to Alex Bird, Sector Development Officer – firstname.lastname@example.org by 5pm Friday 28th April.

-There is no charge for participation but because places are limited there will be a drop-out fee of £150 per delegate if delegates are unable to complete the programme.
+There is no charge for participation but because places are limited there will be a drop-out fee of £150 per delegate if delegates are unable to take up a place once it has been offered or do not complete the programme.

-If you would like more information please contact Alex Bird
+If you would like more information about the programme please contact Alex Bird alternatively you can read the evaluation post about our 2015 programme.